unixpickle/graphalicious/docs/VIEW_PROVIDER.md

 # Overview & Terminology

 A **visual style** is a means of presenting uniformly spaced data points.
 For example, a bar graph with 50 pixel bars, 10 pixel spacing, and 20 pixel margins is a visual style.
 A visual style in and of itself determines the width of a certain number of data points.
 In a sense, a *ViewProvider* is the embodiment of a visual style.
 All of a *ViewProvider*'s calculations are done based on the visual style it represents.
-A *ViewProvider* creates *ChunkView*s which reflect its visual style.
+A *ViewProvider* creates *ChunkView*s which reflect its current visual style.

 A **theoretical ChunkView** is an abstract concept used to refer to a *ChunkView* which has not yet been created.
 A **theoretical chunk** is a pair of numbers (start index and length) representing the position and size of a chunk.